 For Invisalign Aligners

 Invisalign aligners are inherently different from braces.
 Instead of an installation process, your family dentist takes a mold of your teeth in their current position.
-The mold becomes the basis for a series of retainers, made of clear plastic, that fit over your teeth.
+The mold becomes the basis for a series of invisible retainers, made of clear plastic, that fit over your teeth.
 You may need a variety of different Invisalign aligners to move your teeth as the process progresses.

-Each retainer is finely tuned to move your teeth a little more.
+Each invisible retainer is finely tuned to move your teeth a little more.
 You wear the Invisalign retainer all the time, up to 22 hours a day, taking them out to eat, brush or floss.
 You may need an adjustment period to get used to the dental appliance, but it won’t impact your speech or your appearance.
-Your Brooklyn dentist needs to check your progress every month or so, just as with regular braces.
+Your Broadway family dentist needs to check your progress every month or so, just as with regular braces.
 You have to wear them for six months to two years.

 Brooklyn, NY 11221